ImVux21/auto_judge/frontend/README.md

-# AutoJudge Frontend
+# AutoJudge Frontend Monorepo

-This is the frontend application for AutoJudge, an automated interview assessment platform.
+This is the frontend monorepo for AutoJudge, an automated interview assessment platform.

+## Monorepo Structure

+The project is organized as a pnpm workspace with the following packages:

+- **main**: The main Angular application
+- **core**: Shared logic (API services, interceptors, guards, models)
+- **ui**: Reusable neobrutalism UI components

 ## Neobrutalism UI